charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

     microbot-ingress   microbot.52.38.62.235.xip.io   172.31.26.109   80        1h

-When all the pods are listed as Running, the endpoint has more than one host you are ready to visit the address in the hosts section of the ingress listing.
+When all the pods are listed as Running, you are ready to visit the address listed in the HOSTS column of the ingress listing.

-It is normal to see a 502/503 error during initial application turnup.
+> Note: It is normal to see a 502/503 error during initial application deployment.

 As you refresh the page, you will be greeted with a microbot web page, serving from one of the microbot replica pods.
-Refreshing will show you another microbot with a different hostname, as the requests are load balanced through out the replicas.
+Refreshing will show you another microbot with a different hostname as the requests are load-balanced across the replicas.

 #### Clean up example